venkataraokadari/conversational-agent-application-starter-kit/README.md

  * **TODO:**

 ### Reference information
-Here are some links with more inforamtion about the services and links to other Application Starter Kits.
+Here are some links with more information about the services and links to other Application Starter Kits.

 ##### Dialog

 * [API documentation](http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/doc/dialog/): Get an in-depth knowledge of the Dialog service
 * [API Explorer](https://watson-api-explorer.mybluemix.net/apis/dialog-v1): Try out the API
 * [Creating your own dialog](http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/doc/dialog/tutorial_advanced.shtml): Design your own dialog by using a tutorial
+* [Natural conversation tutorial](http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/doc/ega_docs/dialog_ega.shtml#naturalconvo_design): Advance tutorial on how to create a conversion like the one in this sample application

 ##### Natural Language Classifier